top of page

 Vivian Gleason, MA

-Vivian Gleason is a first year PhD student.
+Vivian Gleason is a second year PhD student.
 She is interested in the assessment, prevention, and treatment of traumatic stress and other negative mental and physical health consequences following exposure to extreme adversities related to natural disasters, war, violence, and sudden loss.
 She is also interested in researching constructs such as self-regulation, self-agency, meaning-making, and posttraumatic growth in individuals impacted by trauma.

 Graduate Student Alumni